jgraph/drawio-nextcloud/README.md

 Click "Save" when you're done.

-If you would like to self-host Draw.io, you might want to consider https://github.com/jgraph/docker-drawio (requires version 20.8.6+).
+If you would like to self-host draw.io, you might want to consider https://github.com/jgraph/docker-drawio (requires version 20.8.6+).

-## Licensing and Costs ##
-- How do I license the draw.io integration for NextCloud?
-The draw.io for NextCloud app is free and licensed under the AGPL 3.0 license, which means it is free to use and distribute.
-There is no need to purchase a license or pay any fees to use the app.

-- What is the cost of the draw.io integration for NextCloud?
-The draw.io for NextCloud app is free (libre et gratuit) and there are no costs associated with its use.
-It is licensed under the AGPL 3.0 license, which allows anyone to use and distribute the app without paying any fees.

 ## SOC 2 ##